learn-co-curriculum/dsc-ordering-and-limiting/README.md

 Now, let's talk about the SQL aggregate function `COUNT`.

-**SQL aggregate functions** are SQL statements that can get the average of a column's values, retrieve minimum and maximum values from a column, sum values in a column, or count a number of records that meet certain conditions.
+**SQL aggregate functions** are SQL statements that can get the average of a column's values, retrieve the minimum and maximum values from a column, sum values in a column, or count a number of records that meet certain conditions.
 You can learn more about these SQL aggregators [here](http://www.sqlclauses.com/sql+aggregate+functions) and [here](http://zetcode.com/db/sqlite/select/).

 For now, we'll just focus on `COUNT`, which counts the number of records that meet a certain condition.
 Here's a standard SQL query using `COUNT`: